spree/spree/README.md

     $ bundle install

-Use the install generator to copy migrations, intializers and generate sample data.
+Use the install generator to copy migrations, initializers and generate sample data.

     $ rails g spree:install